Jack Draper: 2024: Two titles, Grand Slam semifinal, Olympics

 On 15 July, he was named to the Great Britain squad for the Davis Cup group stage to be held in Manchester in September.
 At the 2024 Summer Olympics in Paris, Draper defeated Kei Nishikori in the first round, before losing to seventh seed Taylor Fritz in three sets.
 At the Cincinnati Open he reached the round of 16 for the first time at the tournament, with an upset over ninth seed Stefanos Tsitsipas.
 He then defeated Félix Auger-Aliassime in three sets, before losing to 15th seed Holger Rune.

 At the US Open Draper overcame Zhang Zhizhen by retirement in the third set, Facundo Díaz Acosta, Botic van de Zandschulp and Tomáš Macháč without dropping a set and having not faced a seeded opponent, to reach the quarterfinals.
 With a win over 10th seed Alex de Minaur, also in straight sets, he reached his first major semifinal and became the first British male player to reach the last four at the US Open since Andy Murray in 2012.
-As a result he reached a new career-high in the top 20 in the rankings on 9 September 2024.
+As a result, he reached a new career-high in the top 20 in the rankings on 9 September 2024.
 Draper lost to world No. 1 Jannik Sinner in the last four.
 At the Japan Open he reached the quarterfinals, defeating qualifier Mattia Bellucci and upsetting second seed Hubert Hurkacz, his third top 10 win of the season.
 He retired with an abdominal injury during his last eight match with Ugo Humbert.

-Draper returned to the court three weeks later at the Vienna Open where he defeated Kei Nishikori, Luciano Darderi, Tomas Machac and sixth seed Lorenzo Musetti to make it through to the final where he overcame Karen Khachanov in straight sets to claim his first ATP 500 title.
-As a result he made his top 15 debut in the singles rankings on 28 October 2024.
+Draper returned to the court three weeks later at the Vienna Open where he defeated Kei Nishikori, Luciano Darderi, Tomáš Macháč and sixth seed Lorenzo Musetti to make it through to the final where he overcame Karen Khachanov in straight sets to claim his first ATP 500 title.
+As a result, he made his top 15 debut in the singles rankings on 28 October 2024.
 The following week at the Paris Masters, he recorded wins over Jiří Lehečka and fifth seed Taylor Fritz, before losing in the third round to ninth seed Alex de Minaur in three sets.